 All Mondays should include (cheesy) pizza!!
+This whole wheat spinach and artichoke pizza is a game changer.

 I mean, Mondays can be slightly intimidating, but ending the day with pizza gives us something to actually get excited about.
 I mean, right?
 RIGHT.